goodguyry/AriaComponents/src/Listbox/README.md

 ## Config `object`

 **config.controller** `HTMLElement`
-The element used to trigger the Listbox Popup.
+The element used to trigger the Listbox.

 **config.target** `HTMLElement`
 The Listbox element.